cnosdb/docs/docs/en/latest/reference/sql.md

 [//]: # (    &#40;&#41;)
 [//]: # (&#41;)

 ROLLUP generates all grouping sets that are meaningful in this hierarchy.
-Whenever the value of column_1 changes，it will generate a subtotal line；
+Whenever the value of column_1 changes, it will generate a subtotal line;

 Therefore, we often use ROLLUP in reports to generate subtotals and totals.
 The order of columns in ROLLUP is very important.

-**Example**
+#### Example

 ```sql
 SELECT station, visibility, avg(temperature)
 FROM air
 GROUP BY ROLLUP (station, visibility);
 ```

     +-------------+------------+----------------------+
     | station     | visibility | AVG(air.temperature) |
     +-------------+------------+----------------------+